Lee Zeldin

 More recently, after the death of Vladimir Putin’s chief political adversary, Alexei Navalny, Zeldin compared his plight to that of Trump, posting on X “as the world reflects on the murder of Alexei Navalny at the hands of Putin, it’s worth remembering that Democrats are actively doing Biden’s bidding as they also try to imprison his chief political opponent, Donald Trump, remove him from the ballot, and ensure he dies in prison.”

 In 2015, Zeldin was one of nine Republicans facing scrutiny for meeting with a chapter of right-wing extremists.
-The Long Island chapter of Oath Keepers are a group of retired military, police, and fire department employees that dabble in fringe conspiracy theories and violent rhetoric.
+The Long Island chapter of Oath Keepers are a group of retired military, police, and fire department employees who dabble in fringe conspiracy theories and violent rhetoric.
 The chapter’s website openly promoted claims that the 2012 Sandy Hook Massacre of elementary school children was a hoax and that former President Obama is a “Muslim/Extremist.”
 The Oath Keepers have also been involved in armed standoffs against the federal Bureau of Land Management during militia incidents at the Sugar Pine Mine.

 Zeldin is a confidant of Steve Bannon, whom he invited to headline one of his fundraisers.
 Zeldin defended his invite on CNN and doubled down on accepting financial support from Bannon despite his alleged ties to white nationalist groups.
 In the same election cycle, Zeldin held a rally with Sebastian Gorka, an early close advisor to Trump during his first term who has ties to far-right and anti-Semitic groups in Hungary.
 During the rally, two credentialed journalists were kicked out of the event without being given a reason.